 For the purposes of this report, only those categories which serve children are listed.
-Placement agencies that serve children in these facilities may include, but are not limited to, Los Angeles County Department of Children and Family Services, Probation Department, or one of the State contracted Regional Centers.
+Placement agencies that serve children in these facilities may include, but are not limited to, Los Angeles County Department of Children's Services, Probation Department, or one of the State contracted regional centers.